angular/angular/docs/DEVELOPER.md

 ## Publishing Snapshot Builds

-When a build of any branch on the upstream fork angular/angular is green on CircleCI, it automatically publishes build artifacts to repositories in the Angular org, for example, the `@angular/core` package is published to https://github.com/angular/core-builds.
+When a build of any branch on the upstream fork angular/angular is green on CircleCI, it automatically publishes build artifacts to repositories in the Angular org.
+For example, the `@angular/core` package is published to https://github.com/angular/core-builds.

 You may find that your un-merged change needs some validation from external participants.
 Rather than requiring them to pull your Pull Request and build Angular locally, they can depend on